 There are significant opportunities that AI can bring to Higher Education.
-However, these opportunities can introduce risks that require management strategies to ensure that Higher Education Institutions receive the benefits and rewards and not unwanted impacts.
+However, these opportunities can bring risks along that require management strategies to ensure that Higher Education Institutions receive the benefits and rewards and not unwanted or expected negative impacts.